renejra/azure-ml-engineer/project-2/README.md

 ## Architectural Diagram
 ![Architecture diagram](assets/architecture-diagram.jpg)

+We followed the above architectural diagram during this project in two different procedures, first used the Azure ML Studio platform to go from steps 1-4 manually (mostly in a click-based manner), but we then used a [Jupyter Notebook](aml-pipelines-with-automated-machine-learning-step.ipynb) to create and publish an automated pipeline (step 5) with very similar steps, now using Azure Python SDK.
+All key steps will be covered below, providing screenshots of all completed steps throughout the process.

 ## Key Steps
 In this section we will deep-dive into all the processes and steps taken in the Azure cloud platform to achieve the project's objectives.